jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 ### Potential Disconnect
 But there’s a possible disconnect.
 How do we know that the Consumer and Provider have the same interpretation of __Contract__ behaviors?
 How do we know that the __Test Doubles__ are emulating the __Contract__ with the same behaviors that the actual implementations in production will be using?
 The Consumer tests could be based upon false premises and rendering false positive results.

 I contemplated this possibility in [How Do We Know That Emulated Test Double Behavior Is Accurate?](https://jhumelsine.github.io/2024/07/02/test-doubles.html#how-do-we-know-that-emulated-test-double-behavior-is-accurate) A well-defined Contract shouldn’t contain too much ambiguity, but what if the __Contract__ contains elements that are more dynamic, such as Strings or JSON structures?
-The Contract might describe the String format or JSON structure, but how do we know that the Provider has honored that description?
+The Contract might specify the String format or JSON structure, but how do we know that the Provider has honored that specification?
 What if the __Test Doubles__ emulate the dynamic data format and structure correctly, but the Provider does not honor the Contract description?
 What if the Provider honors the Contract description, but Consumer has misinterpreted it when emulating the Test Doubles?

 ### Integration Testing
 [Integration Testing](https://jhumelsine.github.io/2025/06/23/test-layers.html#integration--acceptance-tests-confirming-cooperation) can help identify Contract consistency issues.
 This diagram integrates both elements into the same test: